 For hot desking to work, your team needs to be on board.
 Start by communicating the "why" behind the change.
 Explain how this new flexibility benefits them and helps the company create a more collaborative and dynamic workplace.
 The key to high adoption is making it easy.
 Choose a tool that fits into their daily routine, rather than adding another app to their plate.
 If your team lives in Slack, a booking tool that works directly within it is essential.
 By meeting them where they already are, you remove friction and make the new process feel like a natural extension of their workflow.
 Explore how different integrations can make this transition seamless for your team.

-Address Common Concerns
+Proactively Address Common Questions

 Change can bring up a lot of questions, so it’s best to address them head-on.
 Your team will likely wonder, "Will I be able to find a desk near my teammates?" or "How will I know who is in the office on any given day?"
 These are valid concerns about coordination, which is often the biggest challenge of hybrid work.
 Endless email threads and confusing spreadsheets are exactly what you want to avoid.
 A good hot desk booking system solves this by providing a clear, real-time view of who’s in and where they’re sitting.
 Proactively answering these questions builds trust and shows your team that you’ve thought through the employee experience.